 As well as the US, the global corporation has an L&D team in Germany, supporting an extremely diverse range of learners working across regions from Asia to Latin America.

-The Johnson Controls team had around 150 learning videos before they began working with Instilled in May 2017.
+The Johnson Controls team had around 150 learning videos before they began working with Instilled by PeopleFluent in May 2017.
 Their regular company portal provided people with a place to submit content, but they wanted a video learning platform that would organize their learning into a highly effective on-demand resource that was truly learning-centric and focused.